Before You Plant Sunchokes, You Need to Read This Post

 Do Sunchokes Cause Gas?

-It's become a widely use filler in many foods to bump up the fiber counts.
-It also increases calcium absorption in the body, and doesn't spike blood sugar.
-(See the book “Perennial Vegetables” for all the dirty details.)
+Inulin is a widely used filler in many foods to bump up the fiber counts.
+It also increases calcium absorption in the body, and doesn’t spike blood sugar.
 There are even sweeteners made for diabetics made out of sunchokes.

-I can testify that eating a large portion of boiled sunchokes will give you horrible, gut-racking gas like you have never experienced before…well, except for that one time when you were pregnant and thought it was a good idea to eat prunes, cheese curds and cucumbers in large amounts all at the same time.
+I can verify that eating a large portion of boiled sunchokes will give you horrible, gut-racking gas like you have never experienced before… except for that one time when you were pregnant and thought it was a good idea to eat prunes, cheese curds and cucumbers in large amounts all at the same time.

 Start slowly when eating sunchokes, and perhaps avoid serving them in large quantities at dinner parties.
 Give your digestive system time to build up the right bacteria to deal with the extra inulin.